kushalpagolu/UptownMunchV6/README.md

 The app has several screens/components, including a Welcome screen, Food Categories screen, Food Items screen, Food List screen, Shopping Cart screen, Checkout screen, Order History screen, Order Confirmation screen, User Profile screen, Catering Services screen, Food Item Details screen, Signup screen, and Login screen.

 The App component renders the navigation structure of the app.
-If the user is not logged in, it renders an **AuthStack.Navigator** with a **AuthTabNavigator** component that contains **LoginScreen** and **SignupScreen** screens.
+If the user is not logged in, it renders a **NavigationContainer** with a **AuthTabNavigator** component that contains **LoginScreen** and **SignupScreen** screens.
 Otherwise, it renders a **HomeStackScreen** component that contains a **HomeTabs** component that displays the main screens of the app.
+The **isLoggedIn** state is used to switch between AuthTabNavigator and HomeStackScreen, which are authentication (login/register) screens and main app screens, respectively.

-**Authentication:** When a user is not logged in (isLoggedIn state is false), app directs them to the authentication stack (AuthStack), which consists of the Login and Signup screens.
+**Authentication:** When a user is not logged in (isLoggedIn state is false), app directs them to the authentication stack (AuthTabNavigator), which consists of the Login and Signup screens.
 Once logged in, isLoggedIn state changes to true and the user is directed to the main app screens.

-_**Main App Screens:**_ These screens become available after a successful login.
-They include a home screen (WelcomeScreen), a profile screen (UserProfileScreen), a food items screen (FoodItems), an order history screen (OrderHistoryScreen), a food categories screen (FoodCategoriesScreen), and a shopping cart screen (ShoppingCartScreen).
+_**Home App Screens:**_ These screens become available after a successful login.
+They include a welcome screen (WelcomeScreen), a profile screen (UserProfileScreen), a food items screen (FoodItems), an order history screen (OrderHistoryScreen), a food categories screen (FoodCategoriesScreen), and a shopping cart screen (ShoppingCartScreen).
 These screens are organized into a tab navigation format, which means you can switch between them by tapping on the corresponding tab icon.

 The **HomeTabs** component uses the **createBottomTabNavigator** to render the bottom tab navigation bar.
 It has icons, such as the FoodCategoriesScreen screen with a food tray icon, and the Profile screen with a person icon.
 The ShoppingCart screen has a customized tab bar icon that is hidden, and its corresponding Checkout screen is accessible from the ShoppingCart screen.

-The ShoppingCartScreen and CheckoutScreen screens have customized headers that include a logout button, and their navigation options include the ability to pass setIsLoggedIn function to log out the user.
+Most of the screens have customized headers that include a **shopping cart icon** which can navigate to the Cart at any point and a **logout button**, and their navigation options include the ability to pass setIsLoggedIn function to log out the user.

 The file also includes the ShoppingCartStackScreen component that contains ShoppingCartScreen and CheckoutScreen screens and has customized headers and navigation options.